-This document focuses on those aspects of the contract that relate specifically to part-time working as well as highlighting other aspects of the agreement that will be of particular interest to part-time consultants.
+This agreement focuses on those aspects of the contract that relate specifically to part-time working as well as highlighting other aspects of the agreement that will be of particular interest to part-time consultants.

 Encouraging part-time working